KomodoHQ/komodo-operations-handbook/our-tools-and-tech.md

  - `feature`: where a new feature is developed, in isolation.
 Must be branched from `develop` and integrated back to `develop`.
  - `hotfix`: used sparingly - where a fix for a problem must be made as fast as possible to `master` - bypassing `develop`.

 All `feature` branches should be [pull requested](https://help.github.com/en/articles/about-pull-requests) and if possible, peer reviewed (whereby developers sit together and discuss / reason about / review the created code), before being integrated into `develop`.
-If the quality of what has been created is not acceptable, ensure you comment on the PR with suitable explanations as to how to improve it.
+If you have questions, suggestions, or potential improvements to the created code, please comment on the PR with suitable explanations as to how to revise it.
+It is very important to ensure, and maintain, code quality on a project.

 ### README.md